Shrey0601/Compiler_Project/README.md

 # Compiler_Project
 **SIP [Java C++ x_86]**</br>
-This contains our current work which we have done for 3 milestones.</br>
+This contains our current work which we have built a java compiler from scratch across 4 milestones.</br>
 ## Milestone 1:
 * This folder contains the grammar of Java language with 0 conflicts.
 * We have added all the basic functionalities of Java along with some advanced like type casting and multidimenstional arrays.